aelkoussy/parcel-delivery/README.md

 ### `Enter the credentials:`

-1- For manager: Finn@saloodo.com , password: saloodo
+1- For manager: Finn@example.com , password: example
-2- For biker: Jan@saloodo.com , password: saloodo
+2- For biker: Jan@example.com , password: example

 Then please test the application & please tell me your feedback